One rig to control them all: Rigged props thanks to Kronecker

 \subsection{Rig is control}

 In this section, we fix a controllable prop $(\cat P, +, 0, x)$.
 It is now a matter of proving that $\ccat P$ and $\scat P_2$ are isomorphic.
 First let us define a functor $\ccat P$ to $\scat P_2$.

 \begin{lemma} The prop morphism $A \colon \ccat P \to \tcat P$ is well-defined. \end{lemma} \begin{proof} We need to prove that all equations that hold in $\ccat P$ also hold in $\tcat P$ after taking the image under $A$.
 The equations of monoidal coherence hold because $\tcat P$ is a prop.
 We further observe that if $f$ does not contain any control, then $A(f) = \widetilde f$; therefore, all original equations from $\cat P$ hold by~\eqref{eq:base-rel}.
-Additionally, the equations \ref{cprop:composition} and \ref{cprop:identity} hold in $\cat{Perm}_2$ because $\oplus$ is a (bi)functor; \ref{cprop:strength} follows by coherence of distributivity; \ref{cprop:colour} by naturality of the symmetry $\gamma$ for $\oplus$; \ref{cprop:complementarity} and \ref{cprop:commutativity} by bifunctoriality of $\oplus$; and~\ref{cprop:swap} by naturality of $\gamma$ and associative coherence. \end{proof}
+Additionally, the equations \ref{cprop:composition} and \ref{cprop:identity} hold in $\tcat P$ because $\oplus$ is a (bi)functor; \ref{cprop:strength} follows by coherence of distributivity; \ref{cprop:colour} by naturality of the symmetry $\symplus$; \ref{cprop:complementarity} and \ref{cprop:commutativity} by bifunctoriality of $\oplus$; \ref{cprop:swap} by naturality of $\symplus$ and associative coherence; and~\ref{cprop:swapcoh} follows from associativity of $\oplus$, since it is a bracketing matter for control. \end{proof}

 Similarly, we can define a functor $\scat P_2 \to \ccat P$.